If you are planning a roadtrip in the South of Spain we have prepared a very interesting itinerary that can be enjoyed

 Our local destination experts have carried out in-depth research to compose road trip itineraries like this one.
 We aim at providing recommendations that offer overall great road trip experience, value and a fantastic selection of ideas collected with all the inside knowledge of our local experts.

 The first thing we recommend when planning a road trip in the South of Spain is to set up certain priorities.
-The South of Spain is more than Andalusia (if we consider South all regions below Madrid Castilla la Mancha and Extremadura should also be added though we woudl recommend this depending on how much time you have available for the trip)
+The South of Spain is more than Andalusia (if we consider South all regions below Madrid Castilla la Mancha and Extremadura should also be added.
+We recommend you concentrate first on Andalusia if this is your first time in Spain.

 Andalusia is Spain´s largest region.
 Driving from Madrid south to Cadiz takes 6 hours.
 Cadiz is located as south as you can get.
 This gives you a first idea of driving times.

 If we take the same approach from west to east (Huelva to Almeria) in Andalusia driving time would be over 4 hours and a half.

 One thing to bear in mind is that you may want to opt for a trip in which part goes on the road and some of the connections are made by train.